PRATIMA

 If disease comes threatening,

-A tender silent smile clings to her placid mien
+A tender silent smile clings to her placid

 Calamities like clouds,